-Nokia 5.1, Nokia 3.1 and Nokia 2.1 smartphones launched: Specifications, prices
+Nokia 5.1, Nokia 3.1 and Nokia 2.1 launched: Specifications, prices

 Nokia 5.1: Specifications, Price in India

 Nokia 5.1 continues with the metal build design and is made from a single block of 6000 series aluminium, says the company.
 Nokia 5.1 has a “satin finish and feel,” according to HMD Global.
-However, the phone has a slightly bigger display with a thinner body and reduced bezels.
+However, the phone has a slightly bigger display with a thinner body and reduced bezels on the side.
 Nokia 5.1 sports a 5.5-inch Full HD+ display (1080p) in the 18:9 aspect ratio, compared to the 16:9 aspect ratio on the previous generation variant of the Nokia 5.
-On the design front, Nokia 5.1 also has rounded edges on the screen bezel.
+On the design front, Nokia 5.1 also has more rounded edges.

-The Nokia 5.1 is powered by MediaTek Helio P18 octa-core processor, clocked at 2Ghz, with the company claiming a 40% faster performance compared to the previous generation.
+Nokia 5.1 is powered by MediaTek Helio P18 octa-core processor clocked at 2Ghz, with the company claiming a 40 per cent faster performance compared to the previous generation.
 The rear camera is now 16MP with PDAF.
-The front camera is 8MP The fingerprint sensor has been relocated to the back of the phone as well.
+The front camera is 8MP.
+The fingerprint sensor has been relocated to the back of the phone as well.
 It has NFC as well to support Google Pay.

+Read more: Nokia 2.1 vs Nokia 2: Here is what’s new on the Android Go phone

-Nokia 5.1 will come in three colours: Copper, Tempered Blue and Black (available a few weeks later).
-The phone will come two RAM/Storage variants: 2GB+16GB and 3GB+32GB.
-The phone has a 3000 mAh battery, a micro-USB 2.0 port, 128GB microSD slot card as well.
+Nokia 5.1 will come in three colours: Copper, Tempered Blue and Black.
+The phone will come in two RAM and storage variants: 2GB+16GB and 3GB+32GB.
+The phone has a 3000 mAh battery, a micro-USB 2.0 port, and 128GB microSD slot card as well.
 Nokia 5.1’s price in India is listed as Rs 12,499 on the Nokia India website.
-However, according to the company, the India price is not yet confirmed, so this is not an official confirmation for now.
-The India prices of the Nokia 5.1 will announced at launch.
+However, according to the company, the India price is not yet confirmed, so this is not an official price.
+The India price of the Nokia 5.1 will announced at launch.

 Nokia 3.1: Specifications, Price in India

 The company claims Nokia 3 has been the most successful model in their line-up.
-Nokia 3.1 now has a aluminium sides with a dual diamond cut finish.
-The Nokia 3.1 also has a newer 18:9 aspect ratio display, though the display size is 5.2-inch with HD+ resolution with Corning Gorilla Glass on top.
+Nokia 3.1 now has aluminium sides.
+Nokia 3.1 also has a newer 18:9 aspect ratio display, though the display size is 5.2-inch with HD+ resolution and there is Corning Gorilla Glass on top for extra protection.
 The smartphone is powered by MediaTek 6750, which is an octa-core processor.

-The rear camera is now 13MP main camera with auto focus, while the front camera is 8MP.
-Battery is 2990 mAh on the Nokia 3.1 and it also comes with more sensors to support popular AR apps like Pokémon Go, as well as Google Pay via NFC.
+The rear camera is now 13MP main camera with auto-focus, while the front camera is 8MP.
+Battery is 2990 mAh on the Nokia 3.1, and it also comes with more sensors to support popular AR apps like Pokémon Go, as well as Google Pay via NFC.
 It will come in three colour options: Blue/Copper, Black/Chrome and White/Iron.
 The phone also has two RAM/storage options 2GB+16GB and 3GB+ 32GB, with 128GB microSD card support.

 Sensors on the Nokia 3.1 are: Ambient light sensor, Proximity sensor, Accelerometer, Gyroscope, Magnetometer.
-Nokia 3 was launched in at a price of Rs 9,499 and the new phone could be in a similar range, though the official price has not been confirmed.
+Nokia 3 was launched in India at a price of Rs 9,499, and the new phone could be in a similar range, though the official price has not been confirmed.

 Nokia 2.1: Specifications, Price in India